akaJLM/tild/README.md

 I lost all my files yesterday, I rebuild this idea rapidely this morning and it's only an incomplete Alpha version - also nothing (or only a very small part) already tested yet because I lost also a lot of search on some css hack for all classes (to work fine with each other), I lost some of my proper effects (now it's safe here, also if it's an incomplete Alpha version).

-Reset: normalize.css v1.1.2 by http://necolas.github.io/normalize.css/
+css browser align: normalize.css v1.1.2 by http://necolas.github.io/normalize.css/

-IE6, IE7, IE8 media-queries support by https://github.com/scottjehl/Respond/

 The grid structure is very simple
 ---------------------------------